greyivy/learn-push2-with-svelte/README.md

 ## Features
 - Experimental Push 2 display driver with WebUSB and Pyodide (via WebASM)
+- Works on Push 2 and Push 1 (without a working display driver at the moment)
 - Highlights chords and scales onscreen and on your controller display and pads
 - Overlays useful music theory information on top of your pads
 - Mirrors the physical controller onscreen in real time